Old Woughton: Woughton on the Green

 By the time of the coronation of Queen Victoria, Woughton on the Green was a large village, due largely to the nearby Grand Union Canal and later to the nearby Wolverton Works that served the West Coast Main Line.
 Its population peaked at 350 in 1850, declining to 150 by 1960.

-Today the village is a suburb of Milton Keynes, though the residents like to maintain their autonomy.
+Today the village is part of a larger grid square, though separated from its neighbours by the Grand Union and the flood plain of the River Ouzel.
 The parochial church council still meets at the ecumenical parish church of St. Mary.

 According to legend, Woughton on the Green was one of the bases of Dick Turpin.
 His ghost, and that of his mare Black Bess, have occasionally been reported in the area.

 Woughton Park

 Woughton Park lies between the Grand Union Canal and the River Ouzel, in the same grid square as Walton Hall (home to the Open University), Tinkers Bridge and Passmore, although it is not connected by road to any of them: all development is accessed via Newport Road, the former B488.
 The housing is predominantly private, mainly built in the 1970s.
 The only employment in the area is a working farm.
 In terms of population, it is the smallest wholly residential area recognised by the council in Milton Keynes.